 Well, guess what?

 Your biggest differentiator is your brand.

 It’s the only thing your competitors can’t copy, it’s the only thing that you can make truly yours.
 Let’s see why building a brave brand matters so much.

 Making a B2B purchase decision is HARD.

 First of all, you have to acknowledge that there’s a problem.
-That means you have to show weakness to your colleagues, to your manager, to your team.
+That means you have to show weakness to your colleagues, to your manager, and to your team.
 Then you have to make a big decision.
-B2B purchases are always expensive, because budgets are always tight.
+B2B purchases are always expensive because budgets are always tight.
 You might create conflict and if you make the wrong decision, you might lose some status.
 You might even lose your job!